or visit our eBook Collections LibGuide

 Printing - Learning Resources Center, Room 101

 Printing is available from every student computer and costs .10 cents per page.
-Students must purchase a copy card (Room 101) which can then be used for printing and copying.
+Students may purchase a copy card (Room 101) which can then be used for printing and copying.
 A one-dollar bill is required to purchase a copy card which then holds a value of one dollar.
-When the initial amount is exhausted, additional funds can be put onto the card using the same machine used to purchase the card.
+A credit card system is also available which allows patrons to email a print job and retrieve it using a credit card.

 Four (4) group study rooms are located on the 2nd floor of the library and may be reserved by groups of 2 or more using the reservation sheet posted on the window outside the study room.